-- □ PROPANE TANKS need 10 feet of clearance from combustible materials and vegetation. - ☐ CHIMNEYS serving fireplaces, barbecues or decorative heating appliances shall have spark arresters with openings no larger than 1⁄2 inch. - ☐ Maintain 30 feet between ignition sources such as permanent barbecue, portable barbecue, outdoor fireplace or grills, keeping in good repair and safe condition with an approved spark arrestor, screen or door.
+- □ PROPANE TANKS need 10 feet of clearance from combustible materials and vegetation. - ☐ CHIMNEYS serving fireplaces, barbecues or decorative heating appliances shall have spark arresters with openings no larger than 1⁄2 inch.

 Central County Fire Department

 Serving the communities of Burlingame, Hillsborough, and Millbrae